BlipOnNobodysRadar/Codewars/readme.md

 **Tech used:** ![Javascript SVG](javascriptSVG.svg)

-Every day, I warm up with a codewars kata.
+Every day, I warm up with a codewars kata and push the solutions here.

 ## Optimizations